 The “ionized” part of alkaline ionized water is where most of the health benefits come from.

-However, there is a reverse osmosis water system that you can use to safely raise the pH of your well water without owning an alkaline water machine.
+However, a reverse osmosis system with remineralization is a good way to safely raise the pH of your well water without owning an alkaline water machine.

 The APEC Top Tier Alkaline Mineral pH+ 75 GPD 6-Stage filtration system is a great way to raise the pH of your well water.

-It first filters your water, then remineralizes it using a mineral cartridge produced in the United States.
+First, it filters your water, then remineralizes it using a mineral cartridge made in the United States.

 You can also check out this video created by APEC that show how their system works: